Joshua Fry Bell: Early life and education

-Bell owned four slaves as of the 1850 census, and 14 as of the 1860 census.
+Political career and mid-life

 Bell was elected as a Whig to the 29th Congress in November 1844.
 He did not seek reelection and served a single term in the House, March 4, 1845 – March 4, 1847.
+He was the Kentucky Secretary of State in 1849.

+Bell owned four slaves as of the 1850 census, and 14 as of the 1860 census.

+Bell was the Whig Party nominee in the 1859 Kentucky gubernatorial election.
+He would lose to Democrat Beriah Magoffin, winning 46.9% of the vote.

-He was the Kentucky Secretary of State in 1849, and was sent by Kentucky as a commissioner to the Peace Conference held in Washington, D.C. in February 1861, in an unsuccessful last-ditch effort to stave off what became the American Civil War.
+In February 1861 he was sent by Kentucky as a commissioner to the Peace Conference held in Washington, D.C., in an unsuccessful last-ditch effort to stave off what became the American Civil War.

 Bell served in the Kentucky House of Representatives from 1862 to 1867.
 Union Democrats attempted to nominate him for Governor of Kentucky in 1863, but he declined the nomination.

+Later life and death

 Joshua Fry Bell died in 1870 in Danville at the age of 58 and was interred at Bellevue Cemetery.
 Bell County, Kentucky is named in his honor.